Small order asymptotics for nonlinear fractional problems: Auxiliary results

 \subsection{Sharp logarithmic Sobolev inequality}

 Recall that

 Now we present a sharp logarithmic Sobolev inequality, which is one of our main tools to guarantee the compactness of the minimizing sequences of $J_0$ (see \eqref{J0def}).
-This result is shown in \cite[Theorem 3]{B95} for functions in the Schwarz space and using a different definition of the Fourier Transform (which influences the expression of the optimal constants).
+This result is shown in \cite[Theorem 3]{B95} for functions in the Schwarz space and using a different definition of the Fourier Transform (which influences the expression of the optimal constants that are important in our arguments).
 For completeness, we include here a slightly different proof and a statement which is more adequate for our purposes. \begin{proposition} For every $u\in \mH(\Omega)$,